Mythos (musical project): Background

 This is Mythos' debut on the Higher Octave label, consisting mostly of previously released material.
 The liner notes claim this release includes "the best of the previously released album Introspection plus seven new tracks," but a number of the remaining songs were included on Iridescence.
-The track name "The Odyssey" does not seem to appear prior to this eponymous album, but it actually is the track "Catheral" on Introspection.
+The track name "The Odyssey" does not seem to have appeared prior to this eponymous album, but it actually is the track "Catheral" on Introspection.